 After being assigned by Hiro to look after their otherworldly friends, Wasabi offers to prepare some food for them.
 They then mention that they also need help with their homework, to which he hilariously hands that job over to Aiko.
 Meanwhile, Hiro and Marys will get to work in fixing the spaceship.
 We then cut to the next day at Martin’s Landing as our Diet-X-Files agents arrive to find our heroes hanging out with their classmates.
 Joined by their fellow FBI agents, Diet-Scully orders our protagonists to surrender.
 Hiro feigns some ignorance as he states that they’re only giving their “friends” a proper good-bye.

 Suddenly, the UFO flies out of the ocean as the robotic aliens bid adieu to our heroes.
 When Diet-Scully demands our group to explain themselves, all they do is shrug and casually apologize.
-And so, the series ends with Hiro’s narrating about him and his fellow teammates being allowed to go home a few days late before Furi finally to work her governmental magic.
+And so, the series ends with Hiro narrating about himself and his fellow teammates being allowed to go home a few days late before Furi finally managed to work her authoritive magic.
 Even though he’s back home, he’s eager to answer the call for his country and join his fellow heroic friends in the fight for the dreams of future Japanese generations.

 Big Hero 6 (created by Steven T. Seagle & Duncan Rouleau) is owned by Marvel Comics.